 2.2.4 Effect of produced composts on crops (okra) growth and yield

 The okra seeds were sown directly by hand on logs made by hoe.
-The distance between the lines was 50 cm and 40 cm between the pockets which allows to have 40 pockets on a line.
+The distance between the lines was 50 cm and 40 cm between the pockets, which allows for 40 pockets on a line.
 Watering was done twice a day manually using a watering can that can hold 15 liters of water.
 Every 10 days, measurements were taken to find out the size of each plant using a tape measure.
 The plants were treated with the insecticide « kapaas and K optimal » and fungicides to control crop pests.
 The lines of 40 pockets have received amendments according to the experimental design (Figure 3).